 At Alexandra Feodorovna times, uncountable icons and other religious items covered the walls of the bedroom.
 Almost all those items were lost.
 On the other hand, at present, the bedroom looks clean and airy.
 We can fully appreciate the tapestry with tender flower wreaths.

 The next room on the itinerary is an exhibition room that tells the story of Imperial children.
 Nicholas and Alexandra had four daughters and one son.
-Children rooms have not open yet.
-There is only one small room with several toys and photos of Olga, Tatiana, Maria, Anatasia and Alexey.
+Children rooms have not opened yet.
+There is only one small room with several toys and photos of Olga, Tatiana, Maria, Anastasia and Alexey.

 Reception Room of Nicholas II